picosh/git-pr/README.md

 contributors.
 All the code owner needs to setup a running git server:

 - A single golang binary
-- sqlite to store patch requests and other repo metadata

 All an external contributor needs is: